adopted-ember-addons/ember-data-factory-guy/README.md

 ##### mockQuery
    - For dealing with finding all records for a type of model with query parameters.
-   - Takes modifier methods for controlling the response
+   - Takes modifier method `returns()` for controlling the response payload
     - returns( models / json / ids )
+   - Takes modifier methods for matching the query params
-    - withParams
+    - withParams( object )

 Usage: